List of Marvel Comics characters: K: Kobik

-Koi Boi

-Koi Boi (Ken Shiga) is a character appearing in American comic books published by Marvel Comics.
-He is a superhero and ally to Squirrel Girl.
-The character, created by Ryan North and Erica Henderson, first appeared in The Unbeatable Squirrel Girl #1 (March 2015).

-Ken Shiga is a young trans youth who somehow has the abilities of an aquatic being.
-He became close friends with Tomas Lara-Perez who also has superpowers as the Chipmunk Hunk.
-Together they fought crime before meeting Doreen Green and learning that she was Squirrel Girl.
-Together, they faced off against Hippo and Ratatoskr.
-Since then, Ken, along with Tomas, became a part of Doreen's growing cast of supporting characters with Nancy Whitehead, Doreen's best friend, Mary Mahajan, Tomas' girlfriend, and Werner Schmidt/Brain Drain, a reformed villain.
-Ken helped his friends take on Mojo, Kraven the Hunter, Ratatoskr again, and Melissa Morbeck who rounded up various highly ranked supervillains to battle the heroes.

-Koi Boi in other media

-Koi Boi appears in Lego Marvel Super Heroes 2.

 Donna Kraft

 Donna Kraft is a character appearing in American comic books published by Marvel Comics.
 The character, created by Terry Kavanagh, Ron Garney, and Gary Kwapisz, first appeared in Marc Spector: Moon Knight #38 (May 1992).

 Donna is a friend of Marlene Alraune who is recommended for a publicist position at SpectorCorp.
 She apparently went on a date with Marc Spector, but when he tried to kiss her the next time he saw her, she slapped him, telling him that their "date" was nothing more than a public relations move to improve Marc's image.
 Donna quickly becomes suspicious of Marlene when she learns that she once dated Marc and that she was working for SpectorCorp's rival company PhalkonCorp, headed by Seth Phalkon.
 Despite this, Donna came to Marlene's rescue when one of Seth's minions, Hook, tried to kill her.
 While Marc battled Seth in one final battle, Donna and Marlene worked together to merge PhalkonCorp with SpectorCorp, becoming the new owners of the company.
 Following Marc's "death", Donna found herself being left in the dark by Marlene, who seemed to know more than she was letting on.
 What became of Donna and SpectorCorp has not been seen since.